 Hot Tip.
 If your flight is delayed by more than 5 hours, you can choose not to take the new flight offered to you.
 You can ask for an alternative mode of transport (train) or—if you’ve flown a part of your trip—ask the airline to fly you back to your original point of departure free of charge.

-- You will receive a refund on the unused part of your ticket.
+- You will receive a refund for the unused part of your ticket.
 The amount of refund will be whatever you paid to British Airways in terms of fees, charges, surcharges, taxes, etc.

 - If you have partially used your ticket, the refund amount will be the difference between the total fare paid minus the used portion of the fare you consumed during your travel.

-- If you have party used your ticket, the refund amount will be the difference between the total fare paid minus the used portion of the fare you already consumed during your travel—and applicable cancellation fee and service charge.
+- If you have partly used your ticket, the refund amount will be the difference between the total fare paid minus the used portion of the fare you already consumed during your travel—and the applicable cancellation fee and service charge.

 - General Refund Conditions

 - Non-refundable tickets cannot be voluntarily cancelled.
-The refund amount on non-refundable tickets will be limited to the refundable taxes or fees paid.
-However, an exception can be made if you can prove that you are forced to cancel your ticket due to events beyond your control, in which case you may be issued a travel voucher for future travel.
+The refund due on non-refundable tickets will be limited to the refundable taxes or fees paid.
+However, an exception can be made if you can prove that you were forced to cancel your ticket due to events beyond your control, in which case you may be issued a travel voucher (voucher credit) for future travel.

 - All refunds will be subject to the fare rules and conditions that apply to (and are mentioned in) your booking.

 - Refunds will be made to the person who paid for the ticket, unless stated otherwise.